-- Diskit & Hunder, are remote places and hotels & guest houses are far away from each other.
-Same thing again, book in advance if you are with family.
-If you are in a small group of friends of girls & boys on bike, then it becomes easy to look for hotels and search around on your own.
+Diskit & Hunder are remote places and hotels & guest houses are far away from each other.
+Same thing again, book in advance if you are with the family.
+If you are in a small group of friends or traveling alone, then it becomes easy to look for hotels and search around on your own.

 Srinagar to Leh

-Below are a couple of contacts that you can rent a cab with.
+Below are a couple of contacts that you can rent a cab with from Srinagar.
 People going should contact them well in advance.
-They will definitely arrange cabs and drivers; but please don’t ditch them.
+They will definitely arrange cabs and drivers.
+But please don’t ditch them.
 They trust people calling & booking them.
 They have Leh registered taxis & they won’t be around TRC taxi stands in Srinagar.

 Also Read: Festivals of Ladakh – A Celebration of Life

-Last thing is please inform every bikers of Ladakh to ride slow and properly, I had witnessed 1 accident of a bullet & Jeep.
+Every biker on a trip to Ladakh should ride slow and properly, I had witnessed 1 accident of a bullet & Jeep.
 It was a horrible accident.
-Bike’s front tyre and guard was totaling gone.
+Bike’s front tire and guard were totally gone.
 It was a rented bike from Leh.
-They had to call up the pick up van to carry the bike to Leh for which Rs.
+They had to call up the pickup van to carry the bike to Leh for which Rs.
 9000 was the charge.

 - Many people depend on Maps, Maps will not show you proper timings of roads and passes.
 There were people going towards Pangong via Chang La Pass at 4 -5 in the evening.
-The probably would have not made it to the lake before nightfall.
+They probably would have not made it to the lake before nightfall.

 - One day Pangong trip and back to Leh is possible.
 One day Nubra valley trip till Hunder and back to Leh however would become a hectic schedule.